eyob721/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     -   a function that prints a string, followed by a new line.
 Similar to the puts() function.
 -   4-print_rev.c
     -   a function that prints a string in reverse.
+-   5-rev_string.c
+    -   a function that reverses a given string.

 ## Advanced